delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ### Group Activities

 So this is probably some problem solving topic that you have to solve in a group.

+Normally you'll encounter one of these problems:

+Business scenarios - Often linked to the business.
+This can include coming up with new ideas for the company, setting a budget, planning a holiday, how to make a new product, case studies of charities.

+Ranking exercises - This can be anything from your top 10 favourite songs to being given a 4 page list of 40 different people and being told that only 10 of them can survive on an island, the rest will have to die.

+Physical tasks - Building things etc.

+Role plays - Customers facing problems, sales positions (having to sell an item to someone), management roles.

+Normally one or two instructors will watch you.

+Don't dominate the discussion, let everyone speak and if someones quiet ask them for their input.
+Try to present your idea as it'll make you stand out from the group.
+Don't worry if one person is being seen as too dominating as it likely won't impress the recruiter.

+### Presentations

+You will likely be asked to give a presentation about something, often you will not know the topic and will be given 20 - 30 minutes to present.
+See the Presentations section for more information on this.

+### Tests

+See the tests section for more information on this.
+These can come up at assessment centres.

 ## Panel Interview